darasus/ai-blog/content/what-is-dollar-cost-averaging-and-should-you-do-it.md

   dollar cost averaging doesn’t guarantee higher returns.
 It can be applied to lots of different types of investments, including stocks, bonds, mutual funds and real estate.
+intro: >-
+  Dollar cost averaging is a strategy that investors use to reduce the risk of investing in a particular asset.
+It involves investing a fixed amount of money at different times—not just once.
+This way, you buy more shares when prices are low and fewer shares when prices are high.
+As a result, your average cost per share is lower than if you had invested the entire amount at once.

+  As an example, let’s assume an investor has $10,000 to invest in stocks and has been debating between two companies: ABC stock and XYZ stock.
+If they put all $10,000 into XYZ stock today, it will be worth $9,900 tomorrow because XYZ stock will likely fall that much in value by then.
+In contrast, investing all $10,000 in ABc today will mean that it will be worth $11,100 tomorrow because ABC stock is likely to rise that much by then.
+Hence the investor decides to dollar cost average by investing $5,000 today and another $5,000 10 days from now in order to invest the final $5,000 30 days from now – spending an equal dollar amount each time ($2,500 per investment).
+This way they can reduce their risk as well as smooth out the peaks and troughs of their returns.
 ---

 ## How does dollar cost averaging work?